5 THINGS: on Live Streaming

-I’ve also been waiting for the AJA Helo to start shipping, in fact, it should ship with a few weeks of this broadcast.
+I’ve also been waiting for the AJA Helo to start shipping, in fact, it should ship within a few weeks of this broadcast.
 It doesn’t bother with any of the video production tools – it’s designed to just stream – and lock in the streaming settings so to start streaming, you hit one button.

-There are a ton of solutions out there, so my advice to you is make sure everything plays together first before you click that BUY button.
+There are a ton of solutions out there, so my advice to you is to make sure everything plays together first before you click that BUY button.